joebew42/greeting-service-kata/README.md

 # Greeting Service Kata

-A code kata intended to pratice TDD Outside-In.
+A Code Kata intended to pratice TDD Outside-In.

-## Background
+## Welcome!

-The HELLO WORLD!
-Inc. company is willing to release a new product in the market!
-They want to build a new Greetings Service to send customized greeting messages each time a user request it.
+Hello developer! :wave: At the _HELLO WORLD!
+Inc._ company we are excited to develop and release a new idea into the market!
+We want to build a new service to send customized greeting messages to our users.

-**Requirements**
+**Here you'll find few requirements**

-* The service should expose an HTTP API to be invoked by external services or users.
+* The service have to expose an HTTP API which can be called from other HTTP clients.
-* The service can be directly invoked from a command line or an interactive shell.
+* The service can also be directly used from a command line or an interactive shell.

-## Instructions

-1. Complete each feature before proceeding to the next one.
+_Try to complete each feature before proceeding to the next one.
+We like to work iteratively._

 ## First Feature